JarvusInnovations/gatekeeper/README.md

 - **Dashboard**: List of all mapped endpoints ordered by current traffic.
 Charts request count, response time, and cache hit ratio in real-time
 - **Create and configure endpoint mappings**: Create new or configure existing public endpoints that map to internal API endpoints from the web GUI
 - **Versioning**: Optionally maintain multiple versions for any endpoint
-- **Email alerts**: Configure an administrative contact for each endpoint to receive email alerts when it fails
+- **Email alerts**: Configure an administrative contact for each endpoint to receive email alerts when it returns a 5xx error or times out
 - **Deprecation**: Set a deprecation date for an API and an appropriate HTTP status will be returned once that date is reached
 - **Rewrites**: Regex-powered rewrites can be created and managed from the web GUI for any endpoint
 - **Caching**: Duplicate requests are served from memory without hitting the internal API endpoint again if the original response included caching headers.
 Cached responses can be browsed by endpoint